 - **A. astaci is the causative agent of crayfish plague.
 Virulent genotypes of A. astaci were accidentally introduced in Europe, giving rise to disease outbreaks among its crustacean host, the freshwater crayfish.
 It is considered as one of the 100 world’s worst invasive species.

-- ***A. stellatus and A. helicoides are primarily saprotrophic but in some instances have been shown to act as opportunistic pathogens.
+- ***A. stellatus is primarily saprotrophic but in some instances has been shown to act as opportunistic pathogen.

 Gaulin et al., BMC Biology, 2018, DOI: 10.1186/s12915-018-0508-5